Ozmodiar/nodesinblock/README.txt

 Theming
 -------
-Every node in the block can be rendered as a teaser or page.
-An extra property is also added to the node object which you can use in your node template file to make theming even more easier:
+An extra property is added to the node object which you can use in your node template file to make theming even more easier:

 <?php
 // node.tpl.php